www.thementawai.com

 The uma is the architectural, social, and spiritual heart of Mentawai life.
 More than a dwelling, it is a small village under a single roof — a place where families gather, where ancestors visit, where spirits dwell, and where the relationships between humans and the unseen world are continuously renewed.

 Traditional Mentawai communities do not live in villages.
 Instead, they live in uma — large communal longhouses where several patrilineally related families reside.
-Both the building and the collective of families living within it are called uma.
-An uma may house up to ten related households, all cooperating and sharing responsibilities in daily life.
+Traditionally, an uma may house up to ten related households, all cooperating and sharing responsibilities in daily life.
+Nowadays, most uma house fewer families, as larger families tend to prefer living in their own households.

 Uma, the traditional Mentawai clan house